Deerfield Beach High School

 Deerfield Beach High School (DBHS) is a public high school in Deerfield Beach, Florida.
-It is part of the Broward School District and has an enrollment of approximately 2,400.
+It is part of Broward County Public Schools and has an enrollment of approximately 2,400.

 The school features the IB Middle Years Programme or Pre-IB, which is a prerequisite for the International Baccalaureate program that offers college-level academics to students in 11th and 12th grade.
 Deerfield has historically been a leader among Broward County schools in terms of the number of students winning the prestigious Silver Knight Awards.
 The graduation rate for the 2014–2015 academic year stood at 79.0% compared to the 74.5% state average and the 81.0% national average.
 In that same year, students scored an average of 1590 out of 2400 on the SAT (compared with a national average of 1720) and a 22 out of 36 (compared with a national average of 26) on the ACT.
 Deerfield Beach High has an FCAT school grade of "A" for the 2014–2015 academic school year.